 Typical 0.020" EONV EVAP monitor entry conditions:

 Entry conditions seen just prior to engine off Minimum Maximum

 Engine off (soak) time 3.5 hrs

-Time since engine start-up 15 minutes 90 minutes
+Time since engine start-up 20 minutes 90 minutes

 Ambient Temperature at start-up 40°F 105 °F

 Battery Voltage 11 volts

-Number of completed tests in 24hr cycle 2
+Number of completed tests in 24hr cycle 5

 Cumulative test time in 24hr cycle 90 minutes

 Fuel level 15% 85%

 ECU time since power-up 180 seconds

 Flex fuel inference complete Learned

 Summation of air mass since start ensures that vehicle has been operated off idle.
+11,000 lbm/min

+(at 70 deg F)

 Ratio of drive time to (drive + soak) time.
-(This allows for the driver to key-off for a short time without losing the initial soak condition.)
+(This allows for the driver to keyoff for a short time without losing the initial soak condition.)
 0.5